What Will Disqualify You From Adopting a Child?

 • Lack of insurance

-• Narrow adoption preferences for what you are seeking in a child (e.g., age, race, gender, etc.)
+• Narrow adoption preferences for what you seek in a child (e.g., age, race, gender, etc.)

 • Unrealistic expectations for modern adoption (e.g., desiring only a closed adoption)